Who Is Driving the Great Resignation

 When it comes to resignation rates across different ages, it's become clear that employees who are 30-45 years old have been resigning the most.
 And this is atypical because turnover is generally the highest among the youngest workers.

-However, the number of resignations among 20-25-year-olds have actually decreased in the same period — with the most likely causes being lower demand for entry-level employees and high financial uncertainty.
+However, the number of resignations among younger employees, especially those between 20-25-year-olds has actually decreased in the same period — with the most likely causes being lower demand for entry-level employees and high financial uncertainty.

 Interestingly enough, resignations were also lower among people 60-70 years old.
-So, what are the factors that have caused mid-level employee resignations to skyrocket past other age groups?
+So, what are the factors that have caused resignations among mid-career employees to skyrocket past other age groups?

 First of all, it's quite possible that the worldwide shift to remote work has also made employees wary of hiring people with less experience because there are fewer opportunities for in-person guidance and training.
-As a result, demand for mid-level candidates has risen — giving these people more leverage when they apply for new positions.
+As a result, demand for mid-level candidates has risen — giving these people more leverage and a competitive advantage when they apply for new positions.

 Naturally, not all companies have been hit by the pandemic in the same way.
-In finance and manufacturing, for instance, resignation rates have actually decreased — while they’ve risen in industries like tech and healthcare.
-In healthcare, burnout and insanely high workloads due to the pandemic have likely caused most of the resignations — while the shift to remote work has provided tech workers with more leverage and job opportunities than ever before, likely causing them to seek greener pastures.
+In finance and manufacturing, for instance, rates of employee resignations have actually decreased — while they've risen in industries like tech and healthcare.
+In healthcare, burnout and insanely high workloads due to the pandemic have likely caused most of the resignations — while the shift to remote work has provided tech workers with more leverage, work-life balance, and job opportunities than ever before, likely causing them to seek greener pastures.

 These very specific trends show the vital need for implementing a data-driven approach to tackling the Great Resignation.
 Data analytics don't just show us precisely who's quitting — but also what kind of employees have the highest turnover risk, how resignations can be prevented, and why employees are leaving their companies.
 While these details are different for every business, there are certain steps companies can take to leverage their data more efficiently in an effort to increase worker retention.